tprelog/iocage-homeassistant/README.md

 ---

+##### Using USB Z-Wave and Zigbee controllers

+To directly access devices like the Aeotec Gen-5 USB Stick, Nortek HUSZB-1 or similar USB controllers inside an iocage-jail, you will need to use a custom devfs_ruleset.
+Before a jail can use the custom ruleset, it must first be created on the FreeNAS host.
+These steps can be found [HERE][ruleset]

+---

 ###### This branch is the source for https://tprelog.github.io/iocage-homeassistant/

 ###### Current artifact files can be found in the [11.3-RELEASE branch][4]